BrentGrammer/Pic_Searcher_App/README.md

 - Remove remaining debugging code

-- Update var keywords in js code to be let or const (to avoid potential hoisting problems)

 ## Completed Tasks:

+- All var keywords in scripts.js are now ES6 const or let keywords.
+- Fixed Bug where event listeners were lost on injected DOM elements after a search text filter entered using event bubbling.
+Captions can now be updated after a search text is entered without error.
 - -Added rel='noopener' to <img> markup in functions.php displayImageGallery() to prevent target='_blank' vulnerabilities with window.opener
 - Working online demo version is deployed
 - Live Search functionality is now added to gallery.php.
 User can type in terms in the search bar and the matching